Updated on January 4th, 2025 Posted In: Garden Trends & Design

 If you’re looking for that one word or big idea as a starting point, then check this list of top 12 garden styles.
 And there are 10 more garden style ideas here.

-You’ll find more successful small gardens in these posts: 15 easy affordable ideas for town gardens, 8 steps to the long thin garden of your dreams, and 6 Effective Tips to Narrow Town Garden Success.
+You’ll find more successful small gardens and small backyards in these posts: 15 easy affordable ideas for town gardens, 8 steps to the long thin garden of your dreams, and 6 Effective Tips to Narrow Town Garden Success.

 For general garden design principles for both smaller and larger gardens, don’t miss Pollyanna Wilkinson’s advice in How to Design Your Garden (if you’re not a garden designer.)
 And there is super-helpful information from Charlotte Rowe, too, in 5 top garden design tips (plus 2 common mistakes to avoid.)